BIMSBbioinfo/bimsbbioinfo.github.io/mastersprojects.markdown

 Reproducibility of scientific workflows is a general problem across all fields of science including computation and data analysis heavy fields (see [1](http://science.sciencemag.org/content/334/6060/1226) for reference).
 For data analysis or computational work it is desirable to install the exact same version as published research software in order to enable reproduction of published data and controlled manipulation or augmentation of the software system.
-At MDC, we use GNU Guix for more than three years to build scientific software at different versions and variants, and to manage software environments in a reproducible fashion.
-We have also team members who are main contributors to GNU Guix project.
+At the MDC, we have been using GNU Guix for more than three years to build scientific software at different versions and variants, and to manage software environments in a reproducible fashion.
+We have also team members who are main contributors to the GNU Guix project.
 We are looking for new members who can help improve our workflow.
 Our goal is to implement a system based on [GNU Guix](https://www.gnu.org/software/guix/manual/html_node/Package-Management.html) and [Cuirass](https://notabug.org/mthl/cuirass), by which we can build a wide range of scientific software continuously and automatically in a bit-for-bit reproducible fashion and offer the build results to Guix users.